094459/newsletter-oss-projects/README.md

 **MCP2Lambda**

 [MCP2Lambda](https://aws-oss.beachgeek.co.uk/498) is a project from my good friend Danilo Poccia and is a really great example of how Model Control Protocol (MCP) provides Large Language Model (LLM) with additional capabilities and flexibility.
 In this demo sample, an MCP server acts as a bridge between MCP clients and AWS Lambda functions, allowing generative AI models to access and run Lambda functions as tools.
 This is useful, for example, to access private resources such as internal applications and databases without the need to provide public network access.
 This approach allows the model to use other AWS services, private networks, and the public internet.(#207)

+**middy-mcp**

+[middy-mcp](https://aws-oss.beachgeek.co.uk/4bk) provides [Middy](https://github.com/middyjs/middy) [middleware](https://middy.js.org/)  (a Node.js middleware engine for AWS Lambda that helps you organise your Lambda code, remove code duplication, and focus on business logic) for Model Context Protocol (MCP) server integration with AWS Lambda functions.
+It provides a convenient way to handle MCP requests and responses within your Lambda functions using the Middy middleware framework.
+It supports requests sent to AWS Lambda from API Gateway (both REST API / v1 and HTTP API / v2) using the Proxy integration, as well as requests sent form an ALB.
+Check out the README for some code examples of how you might use this. (#209)

 **multi-agent-orchestrator**